-Recruitment process outsourcing, success factors for on-demand rpoor RPO, is a way for businesses to ensure that they can hire top talent without having to maintain an in-house recruiting function that would be costly in time and resources and more difficult to scale up or down based on recruiting needs.
+Recruitment process outsourcing, or RPO, is a way for businesses to ensure that they can hire top talent without having to maintain an in-house recruiting function that would be costly in time and resources and more difficult to scale up or down based on recruiting needs.
 For companies who need RPO services, but whose talent needs are not constant, one option is on-demand RPO.
 On-demand RPO providers make RPO services available to companies on-demand and at-need, instead of requiring that companies maintain a constant hiring relationship with an RPO provider.
 Since this RPO relationship is more intermittent, but no less essential than consistent RPO, it’s important to vet potential on-demand RPO providers, usually through a test project or pilot program.
 In this article, based on the RPOA webinar Project RPO: Testing the Water with Project-based RPO by Ray Rike, we take a look at three critical success factors for on-demand RPO programs.

 Pilot RPO programs are essentially test runs for a longer-term RPO relationships.
 They give companies and RPO providers a short-term, low-risk opportunity to find out if they will work well together and if the relationship is likely to be successful in the long term.
 When companies implement an RPO pilot program, there are three factors that are critical for the program to succeed.
 These are executive sponsorship, success stories, and change management.